Ontario’s doctors, province returning to bargaining table following OMA resignations

 Nadia Alam, one of the 25 OMA council members who called for the recent special meeting, said Thursday that the resumption of talks is a “step in the right direction” but that doctors are “incredibly wary” of the government’s intentions after being stung in the past.

-“I am well aware elections are around the corner and I truly hope this isn't more smoke and mirrors,” she said by e-mail.
+“I am well aware elections are around the corner and I truly hope this isn’t more smoke and mirrors,” she said in an e-mail.

 Kulvinder Gill, the president of Concerned Ontario Doctors, a group of physicians who vigorously opposed last summer’s tentative deal, said OMA members voted overwhelmingly in favour of securing binding arbitration before returning to the table.

-If that doesn’t happen, she said, there will be an “uproar,” from doctors.Report Typo/Error
+If that doesn’t happen, she said, there will be an “uproar” from doctors.Report Typo/Error

 Follow @kellygrant1on Twitter: